 The Michigan Bureau of Elections and Board of State Canvassers will review them.
 Inevitably in a hand-to-hand operation like this, some will be found to be mistaken or incomplete, and ruled invalid.
 To be safe, we have to collect way more than the required 258,088.
 Once the required minimum is reached, the legislature will be given a chance to act, as described.
 Eventually it will go the to voters, at which point the industry will begin a furious campaign.
 Get ready!

 Ordinary citizens have organized to initiate this committee and ballot proposal.
-The Committee to Ban Fracking in Michigan is a “Ballot Question Committee” registered with the Secretary of State Bureau of Elections.
+The Committee to Ban Fracking in Michigan is a "Ballot Question Committee" registered with the Secretary of State Bureau of Elections.
 We file campaign finance reports with the Secretary of State, which are found on its website.
 We are not funded by big organizations, grants, or industry.
-We are a people’s movement.
+We are a people's movement.
 We are Michigan voters who see the devastating harms that horizontal fracking will bring to Michigan, and want it banned permanently.
-We are an all-volunteer group.
-The Committee seeks donations and endorsements from individuals and community-based groups that would like to publicly support and advocate for the proposal and a “Yes” vote in November 2014.
-We accept endorsements but not donations from for-profit corporations.
+We are a volunteer group.
+The Committee seeks donations and endorsements from individuals, businesses, and community-based groups that would like to publicly support and advocate for the proposal and a YES vote at the ballot box.

 No. Ballot initiatives are non-partisan.
 Our ballot proposal appeals to people of all political parties.
 It is an issue campaign.

-Committee circulators should send in their signed petitions on a regular bi-weekly basis to the campaign mailing address at P.O.
+When we gather signatures again: Committee circulators should send in their signed petitions on a regular bi-weekly basis to the campaign mailing address at P.O.
 Box 490, Charlevoix, Michigan, 49720, unless the coordinator from whom you received the petitions is collecting them and sending them in for you.
 When in doubt, check with the Campaign Director or mail in your petitions directly.
 Coordinators will be known to you as a circulator when you sign up to volunteer on our website.
-Don’t give your petitions to anyone who you are not sure is with the campaign.
+Do not give your petitions to anyone who you are not sure is with the campaign.
 Send in the entire petition, complete with the Email list/instructions section intact.
 Do not tear off the Email list.

 Certainly it can, as we saw in the 2012 initiative for a vote on funding for a new bridge to Canada.
 It was financed mostly by the owner of the competing bridge.
 He paid the petition circulators who worked whether they actually believed in the initiative or not.
 Our petition does not work that way.
 No one is paid, not even our Director.
 The people who stand out in the weather to collect signatures are grassroots people doing it on their own time.
 By contrast, paid circulators desert their campaigns once the signature gathering is done.
 During the voting phase, highly-compensated advertising media take over.
 Once our ban campaign reaches the Legislature and then the ballot, circulators will be energized by the success.
 They are positioned to be an army of grassroots organizers to mobilize people to appear at the Capitol, at town meetings, public hearings, citizen and church groups and write letters to editors to argue the case.
 They will do this face-to-face and effectively, just as they did during the petitioning phase.
 A movement of such people cannot be co-opted.